Riccardo451/subito-it-searcher/README.md

-to run continuously use subito-searcher-daemon.sh
+In order to run continuously use subito-searcher-daemon.sh